 Sharif Islam —

 My background is in designing, implementing, and managing various large scale and distributed mission critical systems, services and applications.
 Over the past few years I have worked with several large scale research data and computing infrastructures in Europe and in the USA.
 My academic background includes a Bachelor's degree in Mathematics and Computer Science and Ph.D. in Sociology.
-I am also interested in the broader societal and historical aspects of data, software, and algorithm.

 - Systems Expert at SURFsara in Amsterdam Science Park.